GianlucaGuarini/Tocca.js/README.md

 It works on mobile/tablet browsers and on desktop browsers as well.

-On the old browsers all the Tocca.js event cannot be triggered.
+On the old browsers all the Tocca.js events cannot be triggered.

 ## Changelog